yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 That's all there is to Python, right?
 Yes!
 Great work

-You can now try more complex scenarios like:
+You can now try more complex scenarios with Python like:

 * **I**nstall the cloud packages with which you want to interact and perform cloud automation.